sabri1bargougui/sabri1bargougui/README.md

 Full Stack Developer
 --------------------

-Web and Mobile Developer with two years of experience. specializing in Reactjs , Angular, Flutter, Android ,Nodejs , MongoDB, Express , Firebase, Dart, WordPress, Spring Boot, Jira, Trello, Linux.
+Highly skilled and motivated Full Stack Java Developer with more than 2 years of experience in designing, developing, and deploying robust web applications.
+Proficient in Java, Spring Framework, Angular, and various front-end and back-end technologies.
+Strong problem-solving abilities and a track record of delivering high-quality code on time.
+Excellent communication and collaboration skills with a passion for continuous learning.

 * 🌍  I'm based in Tunisia
 * ✉️  You can contact me at [sabri1.bargougui@gmail.com](mailto:sabri1.bargougui@gmail.com)